ExtendRealityLtd/Tilia.CameraRigs.TrackedAlias.Unity/Documentation/API/TrackedAliasFacade.md

 #### ActiveLeftControllerIsConnected

-Retrieves the active LeftController Detail Is Connected status that the TrackedAlias is using.
+Retrieves the active Left Controller Detail Is Connected status that the TrackedAlias is using.

 ##### Declaration